oc-shopaholic/oc-shopaholic-docs/modules/promo-block/collection.md

 ### active()

-Method applies filter to field "active" = true  for elements of collection.
+Method applies filter by field "active" for elements of collection.

 ### hidden()

-Method applies filter to field "hidden" = true  for elements of collection.
+Method applies filter by "hidden" field for elements of collection.

 ### notHidden()

-Method applies filter to field "hidden" = false  for elements of collection.
+Method applies filter by "hidden" field for elements of collection.

 ### sort($sSorting)